 $250 = 90-minutes

 "FERTILITY JOURNEYS" GROUP Sessions

 $60 = 60-minutes

-I am currently accepting Lyra Health clients.
+I am currently accepting Lyra Health and Modern Health clients.
 Although I am not presently in-network for other insurance, I can assist you in obtaining partial reimbursement for your sessions if your insurance carrier provides out-of-network benefits.
 You may receive from between 20-80% of the fee reimbursed.
 Before we meet, you should contact your insurance carrier to verify whether you have mental health benefits, the number of sessions covered, the rate of reimbursement, and how much of a deductible may need to be met.
 If you have questions about this, I am happy to assist.